Despite war, some Ukrainian families reunite for New Year | Law-Order

 In Kyiv, recent attacks have left many on edge, unsure about whether the skies will be peaceful on the last day of the year.

-“We are hoping there will be no surprises today,” said Natalya Kontonenko who had traveled from Finland.
+“We are hoping there will be no surprises today,” said Natalya Kontonenko who had travelled from Finland.
 It was the first time she had seen her brother Serhii Kontonenko since the full-scale invasion began on February 24.
-Serhii and other relatives traveled from Mykolaiv to Kyiv to meet Natalya.
+Serhii and other relatives travelled from Mykolaiv to Kyiv to meet Natalya.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)